atingupta2005/puppet-sep-22/Day2/01-adhoc-commands/02-Puppet CLI Commands.md

  - Many tasks can be managed using	these resources

 ## Organize Code On Server
- - Creating or own modules will help us reuse and orgainize code on the server.
+ - Creating or own modules will help us reuse and organize code on the server.
  - Modules can be shared or created within an environment
  - We only have the production environment so we will use that